Taiwolawal/sre-test/README.md

 * Create database named 'proddatabase' in the PostgreSQL created and create table "avatar" in prodatabase.

-* To interact with the AWS service (Database, S3), we make use of boto3
+* To interact with the AWS service (Database, S3), we make use of boto3, psycopg2-binary.

 * In the seeder.py file enter the necessary credentials and details needed and run the file with number of avatar images required.

-* R
+* Configure the migrate.py file with appropriate values

+* Run the migrate.py to move migrate images from legacy to production S3.

 # Performance and Scalability
 * The program is highly scalable irrespective of the volume of files needed to be transfered from one S3 to another.